virtuozzo/cloudscripting-docs/docs/creating-templates/user-input-parameters.md

 ![SuccessText](/img/SuccessText.jpg)

 - `href` *[optional]* - external link that is opened in a new browser tab; is considered only if the *settings* field is absent.
-In this case *procedure* will not be executed
+In this case *procedure* will not be executed.
 - `settings` - custom form ID.
 The default is *"main"*.
-For more details see [custom settings section](/creating-templates/user-input-parameters/#custom-settings)
+For more details see [custom settings section](/creating-templates/user-input-parameters/#custom-settings).

 The next parameters can be enabled only when the `settings` field is present:
 ```